 Google search has become almost inseparable part of our lives.
 For every sort of information we look up Google’s massive database which contains index of almost all the webpages on Internet.
 Google search engine also has been delivering on the promise it makes.
 No doubt, through Google the world of information (or information of the world) stays on our fingertips.
 Google provides all kinds of operators and some interesting facilities (like countdown clock) to make search easy and fun.

-How much time do you spend on searching information through Google?
+Although, Google wants you to spend less time on their website, but still how much time do you spend on searching information through Google?
 I guess, it is safe to assume that a significant amount of time goes into looking for the information you need.
 For most people Google is all about asking questions.
 Most people type full questions in Google search; e.g.

 Where is the nearest Pizza Hut to Saket

 Those who understand the working of Google better –they type only keywords –saving time and effort of typing full questions; e.g.